ikessler0424/pdsnd_github/README.md

 •    What are the counts of gender?
 •    What are the earliest aka oldest rider, most recent aka youngest rider, and most common birth year?

+### The Datasets
+Randomly selected data for the first six months of 2017 are provided for all three cities.
+All three of the data files contain the same core six (6) columns:
+•    Start Time (e.g., 2017-01-01 00:07:57)
+•    End Time (e.g., 2017-01-01 00:20:53)
+•    Trip Duration (in seconds - e.g., 776)
+•    Start Station (e.g., Broadway & Barry Ave)
+•    End Station (e.g., Sedgwick St & North Ave)
+•    User Type (Subscriber or Customer)
+The Chicago and New York City files also have the following two columns:
+•    Gender
+•    Birth Year

 ### Files used
 bikeshare.py